 There are multiple perspectives in this story that really keeps the reader engaged.
 I really liked Finn and Paulsen and really sympathised with them, as they tried to continue with their jobs and not let their personal lives get in the way.
 Finn is dealing with grief and throwing himself into his work as a distraction and this is where easy mistakes can be made.
 Whereas Paulsen is dealing with her own type of grief, the loss of her father to Alzheimer’s and this is also having an effect on her work.

 The concept of this story is quite fascinating, to force someone into choosing a life to be taken, instead of their own and it made quite the thinker of a story.

 Fast paced with twists and drama riddled through, ‘The Killing Choice’ is a chilling and suspenseful story that really hooked me in.
 Cleverly written with plenty of gasps, shocks and tackles serious issues as mental health and gangs, DI Finn and Paulsen are certainly a duo I’ll be looking into.

-You can buy This Beautiful Life from Amazon and is available to buy from good bookshops.
+You can pre-order ‘The Killing Choice’ from Amazon and will be available to buy from good bookshops from 11th February 2021.